geotopmodel/geotop/README.rst

 There is also the plugin **R package geotopOtim2** (https://github.com/EURAC-Ecohydro/geotopOptim2) for the automatic calibration and sensitivity analysis of the **GEOtop** 2.x hydrological model, based on the "Particle Swarm Optimisation" approach and the LHOAT "Latin-Hypercube One-factor-At-a-Time" approach.
 It has been mainly developed by Emanuele Cordano, Samuel Senoner, Giacomo Bertoldi.

+The **R package Topo Sub** (https://github.com/EURAC-Ecohydro/TopoSUB) allows to produce spatially-distributed GEOtop output maps from a limited number of 1D single column simulations using a clustering approach (neglecting 3D water interactions).
+It has been developed by Joel Fiddes (Fiddrs and Gruber, 2012) and structured as R package by Johannes Brenner.

 There are **Matlab scripts** (https://github.com/EURAC-Ecohydro/GEOmatlab) for I/O and **GEOtop** results visualization.
 They work for version 1.25, most of them also for version 2.0.
 Mainly developed by Giacomo Bertoldi and collaborators.

 **GEOtop** can be embedded in the **GEOframe modelling system** (https://github.com/GEOframeOMSProjects).
 Mainly developed by Riccardo Rigon, Giuseppe Formetta and collaborators.